-Festivals are also the hardest work as a photographer, but also the most fun.
+Festivals are the hardest work as a photographer, but also the most fun.

 You get to do what you love – shooting bands, a lot of bands.
-Being close to the musicians you love and respect, in the photo pit or sometimes on stage.
+Being close to the musicians you like and respect, in the photo pit or sometimes on stage.

 What a lot of people don‘t see, maybe don‘t want to see, are the long days in the weather – raining cats and dogs, baking hot or freezing cold.
 Running from stage to stage.
 Trying to find time to eat (and sometimes just trying).
 Pressure of getting the photos you want.
-Backing the photos up the next day with 10 hours or even more of editing photos.
+Backing up the photos and editing them til the next day.

-Here are some of my favorite shots, taken at Highfield Festival in Großpösna, Kosmonaut Festival in Chemnitz, Lollapalooza in Berlin, Rock im Park in Nürnberg, Fritz Deutschpoeten in Berlin, Lost Evenings in London (and soon in Berlin), Stars For Free in Berlin, PxP Festival in Berlin, Kosmos Chemnitz, Pure & Crafted in Berlin, Teichrock Festival Bad Salzdetfurth, Reeperbahn Festival in Hamburg, Vainstream Rockfest in Münster, Rock am Beckenrand in Wolfshagen, Nah Am Wasser in Münster, …
+Here are some of my favorite shots, taken at Highfield Festival in Großpösna, Kosmonaut Festival in Chemnitz, Lollapalooza in Berlin, Rock im Park in Nürnberg, Noisehausen in Schrobenhausen, Tempelhof Sounds in Berlin, Fritz Deutschpoeten in Berlin, Lost Evenings in London and Berlin, Stars For Free in Berlin, PxP Festival in Berlin, Kosmos Chemnitz, Pure & Crafted in Berlin, Teichrock Festival Bad Salzdetfurth, Reeperbahn Festival in Hamburg, Vainstream Rockfest in Münster, Rock am Beckenrand in Wolfshagen, Nah Am Wasser in Münster, …

 © Adina Scharfenberg Photography